jamesmili/nfl-rushing/README.md

 #### Seeding data

-Seeding data into the database is handled in the seed.js file.
+Seeding data into the database is handled by the seed.js file.
 Running the `npm run seed` command clears the database and then repopulates the database with the data from rushing.json.

+## Built with
+* React
+* Redux
+* Node
+* Express
+* MongoDB